gnudatalanguage/gdl/paper/paper.md

 Continuous integration is set up with `GitHub Actions`.

 `GDL` command-line interface is built on top of `readline` and `ncurses`.
-Basic array-handling, numerical processing and i/o functionalities are implemented using `Eigen`, `GSL`, `FFTW`, `OpenMP` and `zlib`.
+Basic array-handling, numerical processing, and I/O functionalities are implemented using `Eigen`, `GSL`, `FFTW`, `OpenMP` and `zlib`.
 Graphical output (screen and files) and widget handling is realised using `plplot` and `wxWidgets`.